 This week, I’ve written about five high profile emergencies.
 But we also have a proud tradition of responding to disasters that don’t reach the public spotlight, because they’re small-scale, in isolated or inhospitable places, or simply because they don’t fit into a crowded news agenda.
 Right now, we’re responding to several disasters that haven’t hit the UK headlines, including a cholera outbreak in Sierra Leone, floods in Niger and Pakistan, refugee crises in Liberia and South Sudan, and conflict in the Democratic Republic of Congo – as well as to the ongoing crisis caused by conflict in Syria.

 A great deal has changed since the Biafra Crisis of 1968.
 Sensational images of starving children on television have sadly become more commonplace – and it’s all too easy for people to conclude, wrongly, that fifty years of aid haven’t made a difference.
-But what hasn’t changed is our commitment to respond to emergencies in difficult-to-reach places, and our conviction that working with local partners is our greatest strength.
+But what hasn’t changed is our commitment to respond to emergencies in difficult-to-reach places, and our conviction that working with local partners (like an auto glass replacement houston shop) is our greatest strength.